UPDATE: Smash-and-Grab Thieves Target Hayward Mall; Lululemon Store Robbed in San Jose's Santana Row

 Hayward police told KPIX they responded around 5:30 p.m.
 Sunday to multiple calls from stores in Southland Mall.READ MORE: Police Warn of More Mass Robbery Attempts After Looters Ransack Walnut Creek Nordstrom

+Witnesses said a large mob of people caused a huge disturbance inside the mall, with some briefly taking over a jewelry store.

-Witnesses said some 40 to 50 looters wielding hammers and other tools looted Sam’s Jewelers, breaking glass cases and quickly fleeing.
+Witnesses described some 40 to 50 looters wielding hammers and other tools looted Sam’s Jewelers, breaking glass cases and quickly fleeing.
 The Macy’s store was also ransacked.

+In video taken during the robbery, you can hear workers inside Sam’s Jewelers screaming in fear.

+A large mob robbed Sam’s Jewelers inside Southland Mall, Hayward.
+PD said they received calls at 5:25 pm today.
+Witnesses told me 1st wave of robbers involved about 30-40 kids.
+A 2nd wave with fewer robbers returned to clean it up.
+Story tonight 11 on Ch 5 @KPIXtv pic.twitter.com/1kXj5N4UT2

 RELATED: Police Warn of More Mass Robbery Attempts After Looters Ransack Walnut Creek Nordstrom